Growing up

 “Truly, Allah does not change the condition of a people until they change what is within themselves.”
 [Sûrah al-Anfâl: 53]

-No one can do that (change what is within) apart from ourselves, not even Allah/God (if you believe in God), so why seek on the outside?
+No one can change what is within us except ourselves, not even Allah or God (if you believe in God).
+So, why seek or wait for solutions outside?

 Jiddu Krishnamurti on personal responsibility